instadeepai/Mava/README.md

 We plan to iteratively expand Mava in the following increments:

 - 🌴 Support for more multi-agent Jumanji environments.
+- 🔁 More robust recurrent systems.
 - 📊 Benchmarks on more environments.
 - 🦾 Support for off-policy algorithms.

 Please do follow along as we develop this next phase!

+## See Also 🔎

+The current version of Mava has been based on code from the following projects:

+- 🤖 [PureJaxRL][purejaxrl] for simple code implementations of end-to-end RL training in JAX.
+- 🌀 [DeepMind Anakin][anakin_paper] for the Anakin podracer architecture to train RL agents at scale.
+- 🌴 [Jumanji][jumanji] a diverse suite of scalable RL environments written in JAX, including multi-agent environments.

 ## Citing Mava 📚